ashleykaring/rbt-app/README.md

 After setup:

 1. Create an account
-2. Join a group with code: XXXXXX (test group for grading)
+2. Join a group with code: 3L1A3G (test group for grading)
 3. Share your RBT for the day!

 # Testing